 Message from the Chair:

-We would also like to welcome our new batch of masters’ students who have enrolled this year in the MA in Economics program.
+We would also like to welcome our new batch of master's students who have enrolled this year in the MA in Economics program as well as the MBA program with a concentration in Business Economics.
 Four of our past MA graduates regularly serve as adjunct lecturers.

-The Department of Economics is the home of three scholarly journals.
+The Department of Economics is the home of four scholarly journals.
 Dr. Beladi is the editor of The International Review of Economics and Finance.

-Dr. Beladi is also the co-editor of Frontiers of Economics and Globlization, also from Elsevier Press.
+Dr. Beladi is also the co-editor of Frontiers of Economics and Globlization and managing editor of the North-American Journal of Economics and Finance, both from Elsevier Press.

 Dr. John Merrifield is the editor of The Journal of School Choice.